apof/Operating-System-Projects/README.md

 -->Proj2 - Process Hierarchies for Parallel Spatial Queries

-  Implementing and organizing multiprocessing tree hierarchy that consists of a Master and arbitrary shape handlers each of whom creates an arbitrary number of workers.
+  Implementing and organizing multiprocessing tree hierarchy that consists of a Master and arbitrary number of shape handlers each of whom creates an arbitrary number of workers.
   Each shape handler represents a different utility(circle,semicircle,ring,square,ellipse) which concerns a different 2-d shape query.
-Given a binary file of 2-d points and a some shapes of given characteristics (center,radius..) we have to decide which of the given points "live" in every given shape.
-The whole process structures has to be synchronized.
+Given a binary file of 2-d points and a some shapes of given characteristics (center,radius..) we have to decide which of the given points exist-"live" in every given shape.
+The whole process structures have to be synchronized.
 Named pipes have been used for process communication.
 Also low level I/O system calls, fork(), exec(), wait() and waitpid() have been utilized.

 -->Proj 3 - Bar Multiprocessing Simulation